Projects

 Make a donation

 *This is an average calculation across our projects.
 Expenses usually include: school fees, school materials, housing, meals, transport, hygiene products.
+Please note: We don't engage in one-to-one sponsorship; instead, we always support our project partners within their overall project structures.

 We use cookies to provide the best site experience.